mathewsjoyy/mathewsjoyy/README.md

 ![](https://komarev.com/ghpvc/?username=mathewsjoyy&label=Profile+Views&color=ff69b4)

-- 🌱 I’m currently learning SQL, Python, Data Viz and some C++
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: mathews2492@gmail.com
 - ⚡ Fun fact: I've been to 4 countries so far in life (india, france, amsterdam and italy) and definitely planning on going to more!